WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sarah-Gibson/Weekly-Updates-2021.md

   Helps solve the "double login" problem.
 - Success fully deployed a private cluster to Pangeo/Columbia's Google Cloud project that conforms to all their controls
 - Gave a successful mybinder tutorial at Fede's Digital Humanities summer school
+  - AM: Sounds like you had a very productive August so far - well done! 🎉

 ### What did you struggle with?